aquabubu/home/_posts/2017-06-19-Review-Innisfree-Mineral-Essential-Concealer-SPF30-PA++-6.5g.md

 **I say**

 It is ok for that cheap price.
-With only one layer, it didn’t cover well my pimples and scars.
-But it will look unnatural and leave the white cast layer if I use double layers or more.
-Moreover, after using, my skin becomes dry at the area where I put on the concealer.
-I didn’t moisture my skin as it claimed.
-And I also didn’t see any effect of anti-wrinkle.
-I don’t use it for the dark circle or wrinkles under my eyes because it makes the wrinkles even more serious.
+With only one layer, it just covers well my scars, not the pimples, so I put it 2-3 layers.
+Moreover, after using for hours, my skin becomes dry at the area where I put on the concealer (it's probably due to the dry weather in Korea).
+I have no idea about anti-wrinkle efect.
+I don’t use it for the dark circle or wrinkles under my eyes because I am afraid that it''ll make the wrinkles even more serious.
 {: style="text-align: justify;"}

-So, if you already have a smooth skin with minor problems, this product is good and cheap.
-But if you need something hidden pimples and acne scars perfectly, you should find another concealer.
+So, if you already have a smooth skin with minor problems such as scars, this product is good and cheap.
+But if you need something hidden pimples perfectly, you should find another concealer.
 I will try another when I finish it.
 {: style="text-align: justify;"}